 STEVE TSAI, a.k.a.
-Tsai Wen-Hsiung, Taiwanese and born in 1963, was elected to the Board as Director and President and CEO of CTBC Bank (Philippines) Corp. on March 1, 2015.
-He obtained his Bachelor of Science in Economics degree and Masters in Business Administration in International Trade from National Cheng-Chi University, Information Management from National Taiwan University, and Master of Philosophy in Accounting and Finance from Lancaster University, United Kingdom.
-He has been with CTBC Bank since December 1996 and held various positions as Vice President of Treasury, Corporate Banking Planning, Product Development, Corporate Planning Departments from 1996 to 2002; Senior Vice President of Trust Asset Management Department and Corporate Trust Department from 2003 to 2013; and Executive Director in Singapore Branch from 2013 to January 2015.
-Prior to joining CTBC Bank, he served as Vice President of JP Morgan Chase from 1989 to 1996, and Management Trainee of Bank of America in 1989.
-He is 52 years old.
+Tsai Wen-Hsiung, Taiwanese, obtained his Bachelor's degree in Economics from National Cheng-Chi University and has been awarded multiple postgraduate degrees, including Business Administration in International Trade (National Cheng-Chi University), Information Management (National Taiwan University), and Master of Philosophy in Accounting and Finance (Lancaster University, United Kingdom).
+He was elected as Board Director and President and CEO of CTBC Bank (Phils.)
+Corp. on March 1, 2015.
+His career with CTBC Bank Co.
+Ltd. (Taiwan) first started in 1996 when he joined as Vice President of Treasury Department.
+He was given exposures to various roles in Corporate Banking Planning, Product Development, and Corporate Planning from 1996 to 2002, As Senior Vice President, he led the Trust Asset Management Department and Corporate Trust Department from 2003 to 2013.
+In 2013, Mr. Tsai was appointed as Executive Director of CTBC's Singapore Branch, a role he performed for two years.
+Prior to joining CTBC Bank, he served as Vice President of JP Morgan Chase from 1989 to 1996, and was a Management Trainee at the Bank of America in 1989.
+Mr. Tsai is 53 years old.

 ISMAEL R. SANDIG, Filipino, obtained his Bachelor's degree in Commerce Major in Accounting from Far Eastern University.
 He joined the Bank in September 2014 as Senior Executive Vice President and Head of the Retail Banking Group.
 He started his career with Insular Bank of Asia and America in 1975 as a Financial and Reconciliation Analyst for the Central Accounting Department and was a Branch Head by the time he left the bank in 1985.
 In 1986, he moved to Philippine Commercial and Industrial Bank where he was a Branch Head for three years.
 He then joined Union Bank of the Philippines in 1990 where he was promoted successively from Assistant Vice President to Senior Vice President in the 12 years that followed.
 He held various positions in Union Bank such as Regional Head, Branch Distribution Head and National Sales Director.
-After Union Bank, he then transferred to Philippine National Bank in 2002 where he stayed for three years joining initially as a First Senior Vice President/Special Assistant to the Domestic Banking Head and then later on as Executive Vice President of the Retail Banking and Consumer Finance Sectors.
+After Union Bank, he then transferred to Philippine National Bank in 2002 where he staved for three years joining initially as a First Senior Vice President/Special Assistant to the Domestic Banking Head and then later on as Executive Vice President of the Retail Banking and Consumer Finance Sectors.
 He likewise had a brief stint at East West Banking Corporation as a Senior Consultant/Assistant to the President and Chairman of the Board from 2005 to 2006 before joining RCBC in 2007.
-He joined RCBC in February 2007 as Executive Vice President and Group Head of Retail Banking, Mr. Sandig was formerly Senior Executive Vice President/Consultant of Rizal Commercial Banking Corporation (RCBC).
-He is 62 years old.
+He joined RCBC in February 2007 as Executive Vice President and Group Head of Retail Banking.
+Mr. Sandig was formerly Senior Executive Vice President/Consultant of Rizal Commercial Banking Corporation (RCBC).
+He is 63 years old.